chapmanjacobd/library/.github/README.md

         library tubeadd --force reddit.db (sqlite-utils --raw-lines reddit.db 'select path from media')

-    Fetch extra metadata:
+    Fetch extra metadata

         By default tubeadd will quickly add media at the expense of less metadata.
         If you plan on using `library download` then it doesn't make sense to use `--extra`.
         Downloading will add the extra metadata automatically to the database.
-        You can always fetch more metadata later via tubeupdate: library tube-update tw.db --extra
+        You can always fetch more metadata later via tubeupdate library tube-update tw.db --extra